thales-vignoli/Failure-Classifier-to-Maintenance/README.md

 Feel free to reach out to me for any questions or feedback regarding the project or the analysis.

 ## Contributing
 Contributions and suggestions to improve this project are welcome.
-Please refer to the `CONTRIBUTING.md` file for guidelines on how to contribute.

 ## Contact
 For inquiries or feedback, you can contact me via [LinkedIn](https://www.linkedin.com/in/thalesvignoli/?locale=en_US).